What is a certified anesthesiologist assistant (CAA)?

 The Anesthesia Care Team

 According to the American Society of Anesthesiologists, certain aspects of anesthesia care may be delegated to other properly trained and credentialed professionals.
-These professionals, which include certified anesthesiologists, are directed by the anesthesiologist and comprise the anesthesia care team.
+These professionals, which include certified anesthesiologist assistants, are directed by the anesthesiologist and comprise the anesthesia care team.

 Within the anesthesia care team, an anesthesiologist and CAA work together to provide anesthesia care.
 The foundation of this collaboration is the shared belief that the interests of patient safety are best served with an anesthesiologist’s involvement in the delivery of every anesthetic.

 The care team statement, which was last amended in 2019, notes that “such delegation and direction should be specifically defined by the anesthesiologist director of the Anesthesia Care Team and approved by the hospital medical staff.
 Although selected functions of overall anesthesia care may be delegated to appropriate members of the Anesthesia Care Team, responsibility and direction of the Anesthesia Care Team rests with the anesthesiologist.”